-and to add new projects or phases of existing projects to the outer year as funding becomes available.
+On an annual basis, the TIP is updated to remove projects that have been completed and to add new projects or phases of existing projects to the outer year as funding becomes available.
 In preparing the TIP, the TPO is responsible for including both state and federally funded transportation system improvements contained within the TPO urbanized planning area.
 These responsibilities are consistent with those outlined in Florida Statute 339.175.
 Additionally, the TPO makes an annual request to all city and county governments within the metropolitan planning area for their list of projects to be included in the local section of the TIP.

-The priority process and "Call for Projects" is used by the River to Sea TPO annually to solicit and evaluate candidate projects that may be added during the subsequent year's TIP update.
+The priority process and "Call for Projects" is-are used by the River to Sea TPO annually to solicit and evaluate candidate projects that may be added during the subsequent year's TIP update.
 The prioritization process is established through the development of standard evaluation criteria used to measure a project's level of importance relative to other projects in a given category.
 Each year, the process starts with the development of a schedule that outlines the key activities and timeframes of this effort.

-The TCC, CAC, and BPAC members serve on a TIP Subcommittee and BPAC Project Review Subcommittee, both of which develop the evaluation criteria and the subsequent project rankings that result from applying the measures.
-The applications and evaluation criteria, Priority Project lists and the TIP are reviewed and approved by the TCC, CAC, BPAC and the TPO Board and this process affords ample opportunity for citizen input and review.
+The TCC, CAC, and BPAC members serve on a TIP Subcommittee and BPAC members serve on a BPAC Project Review Subcommittee, both of which develop the evaluation criteria and the subsequent project rankings that result from applying the measures.
+The applications and evaluation criteria, Priority Project lists and the TIP are reviewed and approved recommended for approval by the TCC, CAC, BPAC; and final approval is designated by the TPO Board, and tThis process affords ample opportunity for citizen input and review.
 All meetings of these committees, as well as the TIP Subcommittee and BPAC Project Review Subcommittee, are properly noticed, and drafts of both documents are available to the public for review and comment throughout a formal review period as well as during the regular meetings of the TCC, CAC and BPAC.
 A public comment period is held prior to the adoption of the TIP and Priority Project lists during a regularly scheduled TPO Board meeting.